Budgets Matter – Don’t Buy This at The Dollar Store

 All is not doom and gloom, however.
 Here are a few products you should buy for the sake of bargain at the dollar store:

-- Notebooks, stationary, assorted writing supplies for school
+- Notebooks, stationery, assorted writing supplies for school

 - Plastic storage containers